Traditional Emirati Food: 10 Must - Try Dishes in the UAE

 A special type of spice called Loomi which is dried lime powder is used to prepare this dish.
 Other spices like bay leaves, nutmeg, saffron, cloves, cardamom, cinnamon, garlic, cumin, chili powder, turmeric powder, coriander powder, fried chopped onions, etc are used to make this dish flavourful and tasty.

 This dish is cooked in a single pot.
-First meat is cooked and when the meat becomes tender, it is removed and rice is added.
+First the meat is cooked and when the meat becomes tender, it is removed and rice is added.
 After that when rice is almost cooked meat is added and cooked in slow heat for at least two hours.
 Finally, the dish is garnished with coriander leaves and green chilies.

 It is a very delicious meal.
 This dish is prepared for wedding ceremonies and festivals like Eid and Ramadan.
 Machboos or Kabsa originated in Saudi Arabia.
 People of Kuwait, Bahrain, Qatar, the United Arab Emirates, Oman, and Yemen have this dish in their special events.

-10. Quzi
+Quzi

 Traditional food in the UAE made with whole lamb or mutton is named Quzi.
 It is also another dish prepared with rice.
 And served during family gatherings and festivals.
 Rice and meat are separately prepared but served together.
-First meat is marinated with spices for 24 hours.
+First the meat is marinated with spices for 24 hours.
 Meat must be marinated for not less than 8 hours.
 Then this marinated meat is cooked in low heat for hours.
 After that meat is removed and the rice is cooked in the same pot into the beef stew.

-Finally cooking process is completed when the rice is fully cooked.
+Finally the cooking process is completed when the rice is fully cooked.
 And the moisture is dried completely.
 Now the meat is served in a bed of rice and the whole dish is garnished with nuts and raisins.
 Quzi is a very delicious dish.
 You must try this dish if you get the chance to visit Dubai.
 Restaurants in Dubai are very fancy and they always effectively maintain food safety.

--- Bonus: Samak Mashwi
+Bonus: Samak Mashwi

 Samak Mashwi is a traditional food in the UAE made with fish.
 It is a grilled fish made with date paste, spices, and herbs.
 Date paste gives the grilled fish a unique taste.
 Big and fat fish is used to prepare this dish.
 First, the fish is marinated for a while and then grilled in an oven made with clay.
 The oven is filled with burning coal.
 Then the fish is attached or nailed in a stick unscaled and put inside the oven on the burning coal.
 Finally, when the fish is cooked, the scales are removed before serving.